matobia05/proposal/README.md

 "Study Buddy" is intended to be a mobile solution.
 By focusing on iOS, I can ensure the app is streamlined, portable, and easily integrated into students' daily routines.

-## What problem does your project hope to tackle?
+## What problem does this project hope to tackle?

 The problem that the Study Buddy App hopes to tackle is the **difficulty students face in finding suitable study partners**.
 Often, students struggle to connect with